Explore Jewel Cave, the worlds 5th largest cave

 Hiking Jewel Cave National Monument

 Above ground, there are plenty of things to do at Jewel Cave.
 The Roof Trail starts at the visitor center and is only a quarter-mile loop.
 It’s a great way to stretch your legs while waiting for your tour to begin.
 The Canyons Trail is perfect for those looking for a longer hike.
-The trail is a 3.5-mile loop that waves through Lithograph and Hells Canyon.
+The trail is a 3.5-mile loop that weaves through Lithograph and Hells Canyon.
 The open meadows along the Canyon Trail are perfect for viewing a fantastic display of wildflowers.
 In 2000, a wildfire burned 90 percent of the monument, so protection from the sun is rare.
-Plan accordingly if you thinking of hiking.
+Plan accordingly if you are thinking of hiking.
+There is no camping in the park, but plenty is nearby

 Enjoyed reading this article?
 Share with a friend...